Hybrid physics-data-driven modeling for sea ice thermodynamics and transfer learning: Adapting to physical model updates: transfer learning

-We have so far worked under the common assumption that the process underlying our dataset is autonomous (i.e. it does not explicitly depend on time) or stationary.
-Under this condition, offline training is, in principle, effective and its accuracy typically improves asymptotically as the size of the training dataset increases.
-The stationary/autonomous assumption does not hold in many realistic scenarios: notably, it does not so in climatic data in the presence of climate change.
-A number of solutions have been explored in the literature, in the context of model error correction.
-When the process statistics do not change too quickly, online learning~\cite{Farchi2021comparison} and running training strategies~\cite{He2025} have shown promising results.
-Here we envisage a qualitatively different scenario: the model or the DA system on which the training has been performed undergoes an update (e.g. new parameter calibration), producing a sudden shift in the process statistics.
-In such cases, while avoiding a new offline training may be desirable, for computational or general feasibility issues, methods designed for smooth, incremental adaptation (such as online learning) provide little advantage.
-The ML model’s ability to generalize across such changes is loosely related to how strongly the underlying dynamical system responds to parameter modifications~\cite{carrassi_model_2008}: in general, one might expect some degree of generalization as long as the system does not cross a bifurcation (also referred to as a tipping point in non-autonomous systems~\cite{ghil_sciamarella-2023}), that would induce qualitatively different behavior from the version used in training. \\ Here, we focus on transfer learning as a means to adapt a pretrained NN to a forecast model with a new set of (yet incorrect) calibrated parameters, and we assess under which conditions this adaptation provides better performance than retraining a model from scratch.
-Transfer learning has been studied recently as a tool to update the weights of a variational autoencoder in the context of a non-autonomous system~\cite{pasmans2025ensemble}.
+Here we envisage a qualitatively different scenario: the model or the DA system on which the training has been performed undergoes an update (e.g. a new parameter calibration), producing a sudden shift in the process statistics.
+In such cases, while avoiding a new offline training may be desirable for computational or practical reasons, methods designed for smooth, incremental adaptation (such as online learning) provide little advantage.
+In this work we focus on transfer learning as a means to adapt a pretrained NN to a forecast model with a new set of (yet incorrect) calibrated parameters, and we assess under which conditions this adaptation provides better performance than retraining a model from scratch.
+The ML model’s ability to adapt and generalize across such changes is loosely related to how strongly the underlying dynamical system responds to parameter modifications~\cite{carrassi_model_2008}.
+In general, one might expect some degree of generalization as long as the system does not cross a bifurcation (also referred to as a tipping point in non-autonomous systems~\cite{ghil_sciamarella-2023}), which would induce qualitatively different behavior from the pretrained model and DA version.
+For this reason, parameter distance is not considered as a reliable practical criterion for transferability, since even small parameter changes may produce substantial changes in the dynamics.
+Moreover, its practical implementation is limited given that it would require prior knowledge of the parameter distributions.
+Nevertheless, in the absence of bifurcations, transfer learning should in general be more effective when the source and target configurations are more similar. \\ Transfer learning has recently been studied as a tool to update the weights of a variational autoencoder in the context of a non-autonomous system~\cite{pasmans2025ensemble}.